 You’ll get a 0% intro APR for purchases, making it easy to pay for large travel expenses over time, like a nice vacation.
-A $30 annual credit for in-flight WiFi is available, which should cover one or two trips depending on what airline you’re flying with.

 Some basic perks and benefits are available as well, like shopping and travel protections and account management features.
 Cardholders can also check their FICO 8 Score for free, based on their TransUnion credit reports.

 That’s all pretty good for a travel card with no annual fee, especially because you can avoid interest and fees to make this card completely free to use.
 Even though it’s not very fancy, it should provide quite a bit of value for no cost.

 You’ll earn 1.5X miles per dollar for every purchase, which is the equivalent of 1.5% cash back.

 After your first year of card use Discover will double the cash back you earned, so you would earn 3X miles per dollar in that first year— equal to 3% cash back.

 |Introductory Bonus Offer|